Hegel and Modern Topology: A Recapitulation

-Let C be a category representing the totality of individual consciousness and their relations.
-Then for a given individual consciousness A we have i) the set hom(A,A) (individual, internal relations), ii) the set hom(A,B) relations between two individual consciousnesses, and finally iii) the slice categories (C $\downarrow$ A) and (C $\uparrow$ A) whose objects are all possible relationships between A and its environment (all the other objects in the category C) and whose morphisms are relationships between objects "from the point of view of A".
+Let $C$ be a category representing the totality of individual consciousness and their relations.
+Then for a given individual consciousness A we have i) the set $hom(A,A)$ (individual, internal relations), ii) the set $hom(A,B)$ relations between two individual consciousnesses, and finally iii) the slice categories ($C \downarrow A$) and ($C \uparrow A$) whose objects are all possible relationships between A and its environment (all the other objects in the category $C$) and whose morphisms are relationships between objects "from the point of view of $A$".
 Also the process could be repeated, taking slice-categories of slice-categories and so forth.

 Notice how holistic the definition of limit and colimit are.
-The property of a cone C being the limit of a diagram depends in an essential way on the entire enveloping category (i.e. a universal property)
+The property of a cone $C$ being the limit of a diagram depends in an essential way on the entire enveloping category (i.e. a universal property)

-Elementary toposes represent consciousness and the mind while I think that Grothendieck toposes (toposes of generalized sheaves) are a very abstract representation of physics (and perhaps also systems theory and biology).
+Elementary toposes represent consciousness and the mind while Grothendieck toposes (toposes of generalized sheaves) are a very abstract representation of physics (and perhaps also systems theory and biology).
 The underlying site (or in particular topological space or groupoid) represents the most general concept of space-time, the sheaves on it are generalizations of the fields in physics.

 How are we to understand from a Hegelian perspective two objects being isomorphic ?
 It is like the self and the other become mutually determining in the 'true infinite' , or the reciprocal causality before the transition to concept.
 A connected groupoid in which all objects are isomorphic to each is much like 'quantity' in the Logic.
 In a quotient category we introduce new morphisms thereby forcing certain morphism to become isomorphisms.
 Taking the quotient is like moving forward in the processing through the categories in the Logic.